Motion of a charged test particle around a static black hole in a monopole magnetic field: Motion of a charged test particle in monopole field

 By using Eq.~\eqref{QB-relation}, the dimensionless magnetic charge parameter is estimated to be

 where $e$ and $\mpr$ are the elementary charge and the mass of a proton, respectively.
-In the neighborhood of SgrA*, $\calQM$ of both the proton and the electron is very large.
-Thus, we find, from Eq.~\eqref{calQM-estimate}, that, in the neighborhood of SgrA* and in the neighborhood of the center in M87, $|\vartheta|\ll1$ holds for the charged test particle of $\calK^2$ which is much less than $\calQM^2$.
+In the neighborhood of Sgr~A*, $\calQM$ of both the proton and the electron is very large.
+Thus, we find, from Eq.~\eqref{calQM-estimate}, that, in the neighborhood of Sgr~A* and in the neighborhood of the center in M87 galaxy, $|\vartheta|\ll1$ holds for the charged test particle of $\calK^2$ which is much less than $\calQM^2$.